publiccodenet/about/contributor-guides/for-individuals.md

 ### Suggest changes to content in pull requests

+Once you have identified the issue you would like to work on, feel free to suggest changes to the content in a pull request and reference the relevant issue.

 Feel free to suggest changes to the content in a pull request.
 We work according to [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow), except for work that is versioned and deployed, in which case we use [a GitFlow branching model](https://datasift.github.io/gitflow/IntroducingGitFlow.html).

 This repository is automatically converted into a website with Jekyll and GitHub pages, so make sure that every file you contribute is valid [Markdown](https://guides.github.com/features/mastering-markdown/).
 If you want to you can also [build and preview the website locally](../README.md) before making a pull request.